taimax13/platform-tool/README.md

         }'
      ```

-Both methods will set up the S3-to-Lambda trigger apart form possibility to config it in terraform, ensuring the Lambda function runs each time a new file is uploaded to the bucket.
+Both methods will set up the S3-to-Lambda trigger, but in the project they configured it in terraform,
+ensuring the Lambda function runs each time a new file is uploaded to the bucket.

-### Updating Lambda Function Code
+### Updating Lambda Function Code - continius delivery, part of CD

 To update the code of an already deployed Lambda function, you can use the AWS CLI or Terraform.
 Below are two approaches: